-In addition, since 1999 the UIA has been required to seek Cabinet approval for leases to foreign agricultural investors above 50 acres for crop or animal production (US DOS 2011).
-This requirement stems from the government's interest in promoting skills transfer to smallholder outgrowers through 50 acre model farms.
-Although the UIA has requested that this requirement be repealed, it does not appear to have stopped foreign investors from acquiring land for agricultural production-which is explicitly prohibited by Part III, Section 10(2) of the Act.
+outgrowers through 50-acre model farms.
+Although the UIA has requested that this requirement be repealed, it does not appear to have stopped foreign investors from acquiring land for agricultural production-which is explicitly prohibited by Part III, Section 10(2) of the Act (UIA 2012).

-The six agricultural properties owned by the UIA have all been leased to investors, some of them foreign, typically on 99 year leases16 (UIA 2012d).
+The six agricultural properties owned by the UIA have all been leased to investors, some of them foreign, typically on 99 year leases (UIA 2012d).
 As specified in the UIA land registry, investors most often pay a premium for acquiring the land in addition to an annual ground rent for the duration of the lease (UIA 2012d).
-The UIA sets standard prices according to guidance from the Chief Government Valuer.
-The "government price" so determined sometimes varies slightly from the market price.
+The UIA "sets standard prices according to the Chief Government Valuer's guidance" (UIA 2012).
+The "government price" so determined sometimes varies slightly from the market price (UIA 2012).
 On average, investors have paid \$291/acre premiums to acquire UIA agricultural properties, with a range of \$16 to \$693 per acre.
 Annual ground rents (exclusive of value added tax) vary from \$0 to \$676 per acre, with an average of \$197.

 Notably, these premiums are generally below the cost UIA paid to acquire the properties.
 Across all five properties for which both cost and premium data are available, the UIA lost approximately \$502,950 in the process of acquiring and allocating private agricultural lands to investors.
-However, if annual ground rents are paid according to the terms specified 17 for the three properties for which all
+However, if annual ground rents are paid according to the terms specified for the three properties for which all data are available, the total net present value to the UIA is \$4.1 million, or roughly 0.24% of net official development assistance and official aid received in 2010 (UIA 2012d, World Bank 2012b).